Trichlorosilane: Ingredient in hydrosilylation

 Some useful products of this or similar reactions include octadecyltrichlorosilane (OTS), perfluoroctyltrichlorosilane (PFOTCS), and perfluorodecyltrichlorosilane (FDTS).
-These reagents used in surface science and nanotechnology to form Self-assembled monolayers.
+These reagents used in surface science and nanotechnology to form self-assembled monolayers.
 Such layers containing fluorine decrease surface energy and reduce sticking.
 This effect is usually exploited as coating for MEMS and microfabricated stamps for a nanoimprint lithography (NIL) and in injection molding tools.

 Organic synthesis

 Trichlorosilane is a reagent in the conversion of benzoic acids to toluene derivatives.
 In the first step of a two-pot reaction, the carboxylic acid is first converted to the trichlosilylbenzyl compound.
 In the second step, the benzylic silyl derivative is converted to the toluene derivative with base.

 Safety

-It reacts violently with water (H2O) producing SiO2, chlorine (Cl) gas, hydrogen chloride (HCl) and heat.
-According to a safety datasheet, spills of trichlorosilane may be neutralized by using NaOH or NaHCO3, per one or two part of trichlorosilane.
+Trichlorosilane is highly reactive, and may respond violently (and even explosively) to many compounds.
+This also includes water, potentially producing silicon dioxide, chlorine, hydrogen, hydrogen chloride (and its aqueous form hydrochloric acid), and heat.
+Trichlorosilane can cause hazardous chemical reactions with moisture and humidity alone, and should be handled and stored under inert gas.
+Spills of trichlorosilane may be neutralized using a 1-1 ratio of sodium hydroxide, or a 2-1 ratio of sodium bicarbonate to trichlorosilane.
+Fires can be extinguished using alcohol-resistant aqueous film-forming foam (AR-AFFF).